gnomeontherun/gnomeontherun.com/_posts/2015-10-12-using-typescript-with-angular-part-2-es6-and-transpiling.md

 show_related_posts: false
 ---

 [TypeScript](typescriptlang.org) converts the source code to JavaScript so it can execute in the browser.
-Let's take a look at how TypeScript .
+Let's take a look at how TypeScript uses ES6 and transpiles to JavaScript.
 This is Part 2 of a series covering TypeScript and Angular 1 & 2.

 ## TypeScript for ES6